Interventions with vitamins B6, B12 and C in pregnancy

 Vitamins B6, B12 and C are important to maternal and fetal outcomes during gestation.
 This review aimed to assess the effectiveness of B6, B12 and C interventions during pregnancy on maternal, neonatal and child health and nutrition outcomes.
 Meta-analyses was conducted where at least three trials were found for outcomes.
 Tailored GRADE criteria was used to assess the quality of included trials for bias.
 Results found vitamin B6 supplementation had a significant positive effect on birthweight.
 Vitamin C, or C combined with E, interventions were shown to increase the risk of pregnancy related hypertension and did not reduce incidences of pre-eclampsia, premature rupture of membranes, or other adverse pregnancy outcomes.
 No significant results were found for the effect of B6 or C interventions on other neonatal outcomes.
 No intervention trials were found for B12 supplementation.
 A gap in evidence and research on the effects of B6, B12 and C supplementation during pregnancy was observed.

-Adults, Both sexes, Cardiovascular conditions, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Female, Gastrointestinal/Abdominal conditions, Health, Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women